Close Menu

 APPLY FOR SSD BENEFITS ONLINE

-The most convenient way to do apply for benefits is to visit the Social Security website.
+The best way to do apply for benefits is to visit the Social Security website.
 There, you can obtain information and use their online services.
 You can apply for benefits and find the SSA rules.
 Also, you can get answers to common questions.
 You can find out how much your monthly SSD benefit is online too.

 We recommend filing for benefits with the help of your SSD lawyer.
 Even though the SSA denies 70% of all SSD and SSI claims, we still win most of our cases.
 We win SSD & SSI cases because we understand the law.